datascienceguide/datascienceguide.github.io/_posts/introduction/2016-12-26-data-science-framework.md

 ## What is Regression?

 Regression is fitting a line (y = mx+b) or a curve to a set of data to conduct numeric prediction.
-Regression can also be used to do predictive causality analysis, meaning determing the strength of the correlation of two features.
+Regression can also be used to do predictive causality analysis, meaning determining the strength of the correlation of two features.
 Back to the example of class grades, a line can be fit against the number of hours of study and the grade.
 In this course, we will learn how to do robust regression and deal with the outliers as shown in the the figure below:

 ![](/images/mark_vs_time_studying_regression.png)

 ## What is outlier detection?

 An outlier is a data point or set of data points which deviates so much from the other observations what there is possibility that it could be  generated by a different mechanism.
 Outlier detection are a set of methods to determine such observations.
-This means that it can be used to find a problem with the data (garbage) or provide an interesting obeservation (treasure).
+This means that it can be used to find a problem with the data (garbage) or provide an interesting observation (treasure).
 Back to our example of students grades, students with high grades who study very little are outliers.
 This could be because these students had a prior experience with the subject, could be geniuses or the real reason might be because they wrote an incorrect amount of studying or grade if a survey was used to collect the data.
 There are many techniques to determine outliers, but two popular methods are using clustering or using the residual error (difference of observation vs prediction) from regression as shown in the figures above.

 ## What is Classification?